 We're excited to host this year's Tribeca Immersive selections in the museum!
 Tribeca Immersive showcases cutting-edge virtual, augmented and mixed reality experiences by top artists pushing the boundaries of storytelling with technology through impactful and emotionally engaging stories.
-The Tribeca 2022 DLC will be available to download from June 8, 2022.
 For more information about tickets and accessing the DLC, please visit Tribeca's website.
+You can also purchase the DLC on Viveport and Steam.
+Please note, the experiences will only be accessible between June 9 and July 1, 2022.

 By Clément Deneux, Joseph Beauregard